Astacus: Decline and conservation

 The population of A. astacus has seen significant decline due to the crayfish plague, a water mold disease Aphanomyces astaci, carried by non-native signal crayfish, Pacifastacus leniusculus.
 The introduction of signal crayfish to compensate for economic losses furthered the species decline by furthering the spread of the plague.
 Additionally, human activities such as transporting crayfish between water bodies and using infected equipment have facilitated the further spread of the disease.

 Some noble crayfish populations have developed partial resistance to the plague, surviving for longer than others.
 Researchers are hopeful that selective breeding programs could create new lineages of noble crayfish that are more resistant or immune to the plague.
 Current conservation efforts are focused on breeding and reintroducing A. astacus back into their native habitats.

 Economic significance

 Historically, crayfish of the species Astacus have been known to hold economic significance as an object of trade dating back to Europe in the Middle Ages.
 Initially, Astacus was considered a delicacy, but as demand grew so did industrial harvesting of the crayfish in the nineteenth century.

-There exists a homeopathic remedy called Astacus Fluviatilis.
+A homeopathic remedy called Astacus Fluviatilis, is a tincture made from the whole animal.
 This remedy seems to be first described in the book Materia Medica by homeopath John Henry Clarke in 1902 and purported benefits are discussed.